Colophon

 How this site is built

-The CSS is custom-built with a Gruvbox-inspired color scheme and no external frameworks, prioritizing performance and maintainability.
-The fonts used are Public Sans for body text, PT Serif for headings, and JetBrains Mono for code and metadata.
+The CSS is custom-built with a Gruvbox-inspired colour scheme and no external frameworks, prioritizing performance and maintainability.
+The typefaces* used are Public Sans for body text, PT Serif for headings, and JetBrains Mono for code and metadata.

 Content is then transferred to the local git repository on GitLab, with changes saved using git.
-Development and formatting done in Windsurf.
+Development and formatting done in Sublime Text 4.

 Tech stack for brennan.day: